 What is tourist tax?

-The tourist tax needs to be paid per person and night, and the amount is slightly different per town.
-It can be different per type of accommodation as well: camp sites and dormitories are cheaper than hotels and holiday homes.
+The tourist tax needs to be paid per person and night, and the amount is different per town.
+Only a few towns in Switzerland don't charge tourist tax.
+The amount can be different per type of accommodation as well: camp sites and dormitories are cheaper than hotels and holiday homes.
 The amount is determined by the local authorities, not by the accommodation owner.
-A typical amount is CHF 2.50 per person per night.
+The average amount CHF 3.75 per person per night.

 How to pay tourist tax